-Highlights include cool baristas, cozy location in the narrow alley Victoriapassagen and a strange Peeping Tom-window into a clothes store.
+Highlights include friendly baristas and a cozy location in the narrow alley Victoriapassagen.
 It also has Kanolds as neighbor, the finest chocolate store in Gothenburg.

 The barista of Bar Centro moved to another part of the town and continued to make great coffee.
 Don’t miss the scooter on the wall.

 Recommended: Espresso with honey.

 Once one of my main coffee locations, it got pinned down one place due to it’s new competitor Bar Italia in the same neighborhood.
 It is still very good even though the beverage preparation can be painfully slow.